Daniel-KM/Omeka-S-module-EasyAdmin/README.md

 This module requires the module [Common], that should be installed first.

+The module uses external libraries, so use the release zip to install it, or use and init the source.

 - From the zip

 Download the last release [EasyAdmin.zip] from the list of releases, and